vesas/java-nn/README.md

 Neural networks with automatic differentiation and backprop in Java from scratch.

-Two parts:
+Code has two main parts:

 - Automatic differentiation which uses chain rule to calculate gradients for a computation graph.
 - Neural network structure which uses the automatic differentiation (autodiff) to learn.

 ## Test cases:

+In addition to unit tests it's good to have some full functionality test cases of varying difficulty.

 ### Flip a sign